-Vladimir Putin warns world faces 'global catastrophe' over North Korea
+Putin warns of 'global catastrophe' over North Korea

 , including two long-range ones in July and an intermediate-range one in August that overflew the Japanese island of Hokkaido.
 South Korea has claimed that the North is making preparations for another ICBM test.

-Putin said it was clear that Pyonynag already had a nuclear capability -- and in any case, there no missile defense system could offer adequate protection against conventional long-range artillery.
+Putin said it was clear that Pyongyang already had a nuclear capability -- and in any case, no missile defense system could offer adequate protection against conventional long-range artillery.

-"We know that North Korea has nukes, we also know that North Korea has long range artillery and it has other types of weapons and there are no weapons against long range artillery -- and these weapons can be difficult to locate.
+"We know that North Korea has nukes, we also know that North Korea has long-range artillery and it has other types of weapons and there are no weapons against long-range artillery -- and these weapons can be difficult to locate.

 "So we think that this military hysteria will not lead to good results.
 It could lead to global catastrophe with lots of victims."